dolmagrg123/microblog_VPC_deployment/README.md

 Question: What does it mean to be a known host?

+#### To be a known hosts the remote system's public key has to be stored in the local hosts ~/.ssh/known_hosts file.
+This allows the servers to connect in the future and forms a trust with the server.

 8. In the Web Server, install NginX and modify the "sites-enabled/default" file so that the "location" section reads as below:
 ```
 location / {